aaronicsubstances/cskabomu/white-paper.md

 3. A message may be modified accidentally or maliciously by the network before reaching its intended destination, so that destination gets a corrupted or wrong message.
 Hence clients must be prepared to deal with matters of network security.
 3. A message may be larger than what a network is capable of transmitting at once, or larger than what the receiving end is capable of processing at once.
 Hence clients must be prepared to fragment some of their messages for transmission, and reassemble the fragments on delivery.

-**.Kabomu currently relies on underlying transports to deal with all of these networking challenges.** Even on localhost, Kabomu currently requires IPC mechanisms which provide ordered delivery of messages with duplicate protection, similar to TCP.
+*Kabomu currently relies on underlying transports to deal with all of these networking challenges.
+Even on localhost, Kabomu currently requires IPC mechanisms which provide ordered delivery of messages with duplicate protection, similar to TCP.*